Reading progress: 0%

 Ulven’s songs often addressed themes of queer identity, yearning, and emotional uncertainty.
 The directness of her lyrics resonated strongly with young listeners, who rarely heard their experiences reflected so plainly in mainstream pop.
 Her stage name became shorthand in online communities for discussing queer identity.

 The relationship between artist and audience evolved in real time through social media.
-Ulven was open with fans, talking about songwriting and mental health.
+Ulven spoke openly with fans about songwriting and mental health.
 The sense of proximity extended beyond the recordings.
-Listeners didn’t just stream songs; they followed a person going through similar experiences.
+Listeners did not only stream songs; they followed a person whose experiences often felt close to their own.

 Her 2021 album, If I Could Make It Go Quiet, featured fuller production and live instrumentation.
-The sound grew bigger without losing any intimacy.
-The change in the music was similar to earlier changes in bedroom pop music.
-In those changes, artists went from making their own music in their bedrooms to working together in studios.
-But they still kept their personal style.
+The sound grew larger without losing intimacy.
+The shift resembled an older pattern in bedroom pop, where artists moved from home recording to studio collaboration while preserving a personal voice.

-The popularity of Girl in Red’s music around the world shows that geography is becoming less important in the streaming era.
-A teenager recording in Oslo could have an impact on listeners in Los Angeles or Manila within weeks.
-The bedroom was the starting point, not the ending point.
+The global reach of girl in red shows how much geography has loosened its hold in the streaming era.
+A teenager recording in Oslo could affect listeners in Los Angeles or Manila within weeks.
+The bedroom was the starting point, not the limit.

 At the same time, the visibility made things more difficult.
 Online attention can make support and scrutiny more intense.
 The closeness that fosters community can also make it hard to distinguish between public and private life.

-Ulven’s career shows how bedroom pop combines personal identity and artistic expression in new ways.
-The songs may seem small, but they have a big impact.
-The voice is heard from a private room, but the room is connected to a network of screens and headphones.
-In this space, intimacy becomes a shared experience, shaped by digital connections.
+Ulven’s career shows how bedroom pop connects identity and artistic expression in new ways.
+The songs may sound small, but their reach can be large.
+The voice comes from a private room, yet that room is linked to a wider network of screens and headphones.
+In that space, intimacy becomes a shared experience.

 beabadoobee: Between Manila, London, and the Internet